EntrustCorporation/keycontrol-kms-plugin/README.md

 KeyControl KMS Plugin uses KeyIDs for envelope encryption.

-1. Install and setup KeyControl (version 5.1 or later)
+1. Install and setup KeyControl
+2. Create and Login into VM Encryption Vault (only on version 10.1 or later)
-2. Create a Cloud VM Set on KeyControl WebGUI
+3. Create a Cloud VM Set on KeyControl WebGUI
-3. Create a KeyID under Cloud VM Set.
+4. Create a KeyID under Cloud VM Set.
 Note that KeyControl only supports 256 bit KeyID for envelope encryption.
 So select AES-256 as Algorithm while creating KeyID.
-4. Create and download a client certificate bundle to be used in KMS Plugin for authentication.
+5. Create and download a client certificate bundle to be used in KMS Plugin for authentication.

 ## KMS Plugin Configuration